MC1041470 – (Updated) New Startup Boost task from Microsoft Office installer for Office applications (archived)

 - references: https://techcommunity.microsoft.com/t5/microsoft-365-blog/introducing-startup-boost-for-office-applications/ba-p/123456

-- roles: End User, Office Manager
+- roles: System Administrator, End User

-- references: https://www.microsoft.com/en-us/microsoft-365/blog/2025/04/03/office-apps-performance-improvements/
+- references: https://www.microsoft.com/en-us/microsoft-365/blog/2025/06/16/office-startup-boost-what-you-need-to-know/

-- references: https://www.microsoft.com/en-us/microsoft-365/blog/2025/04/03/office-apps-performance-improvements/
+- references: https://www.zdnet.com/article/microsoft-office-startup-boost-what-it-is-and-how-to-use-it/

 Configutation Options**